The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

 The Corporate Responsibility, Sustainability &

-committees of the Board and key leadership roles on the Board (including the Chair of
+Board, the committees of the Board and key leadership roles on the Board (including the

-considers the tenure of the current directors, the mix of skills, expertise and
+Governance Committee considers the tenure of the current directors and the mix of

 BOARD REFRESHMENT; TERM LIMITS; RETIREMENT AGE